return to Natural Dog Health Remedies

 Environmental Chemicals

-Environment chemicals such as lawn insecticidal sprays, mosquito sprays, flea and tick dips tend to increase the risk of developing bladder cancer in dogs.
+Environment chemicals such as lawn herbicide sprays, mosquito sprays, flea and tick dips tend to increase the risk of developing bladder cancer in dogs.

 Medication Used